tinydevcrm/tinydevcrm-dashboard/docs/FLIGHT_RULES.md

 -   A rankings-based performance tool, such as [Google Lighthouse](https://github.com/GoogleChrome/lighthouse).
 This tool (and ones like it) should give up-to-date tips on how to improve performance.

+## 3. CSS / SCSS styling not showing up after `webpack` compilation

+### Problem

+When attempting to load SCSS modules for one file, I found that not only was the styling not applied correctly, but no errors were raised.
+I thought the solution might have been an incorrect SCSS import, or a misnaming issue, or something else entirely.

+### Solution

+See whether the file comprises alphabetical characters only.
+This was encountered during creation of the "HTTP 401 (Unauthorized) page", where SCSS file `401.module.scss` wasn't loaded properly but threw no errors, yet `fourZeroOne.module.scss` loaded styling properly.

+Misnaming issue went away because I inspected the source on the browser and classes were applied correctly.
+SCSS imports issue concerns went away after I could successfully import other SCSS files (using absolute paths) and refer to variables from those imported files.